QED1224/Toontown-Resources/Guide.md

 ## Did Trap provide an accuracy bonus to other gag tracks, even when not activated? <a name="trap-2"></a>

 Yes, Trap did give an accuracy boost to other gag tracks as well.
-Even when not activated, Trap always counts as a hit on the cog.
+Even when not activated, Trap always counted as a hit on the cog.
 It would still meet the conditions given in the [bonus section](#bonus), thus a +20 accuracy boost to the next gag targeting the cog.

 ### Battle Simulations